 Want to learn more about Morzine?
 Then read on…

-Morzine is a traditional Alpine market town which has a long and proud history.
-But it’s also a hi-tech ski and summer holiday resort.
-Due to its fantastic setting and wonderful facilities, Morzine has developed into one of the most well-known year-round resorts in the French Alps if not the world.
+Morzine is a traditional Alpine market town with a long and proud history.
+Although it’s also a cutting edge ski and summer holiday resort.
+Due to its fantastic setting and wonderful facilities, Morzine has developed into one of the most well-known dual season summer and winter resorts in the French Alps.
 We love Morzine because it has managed to embrace tourism whilst still retaining its identity, traditions, language and culture.

 The Morzine Language

-Although most ‘Morzinois’ who deal with tourists speak English they do appreciate it when foreign guests try to practice their French, no matter how rusty it may be so don’t be shy!
+Although most ‘Morzinois’ who deal with tourists speak English they do appreciate it when foreign guests practice their French, no matter how rusty it may be – so don’t be shy!

 The Morzine Seasons

-• In July and August, the resort bustles with excitement – activities, sports, festivals, and celebrations fill the summer season with life.
+• In late June, July and August, the resort bustles with excitement – activities, sports, festivals, and celebrations fill the summer season with life.

-• In May, June, September and October (inter-season) Morzine goes to sleep with peace, tranquillity, pure mountain air and spectacular colour changes.
+• In May, early/mid-June, September and October (inter-season) Morzine goes to sleep with peace, tranquillity, pure mountain air and spectacular colour changes.
 This is a time to relax and enjoy nature at its finest.
-Some facilities are limited out of the main season, some restaurants close for a while and shops tend to only open on certain days.
+Many facilities are limited out of the main season, some restaurants close for a while and shops tend to only open on certain days.

 Local Events in Morzine

-In both winter and summer there are often interesting and exciting events taking place in Morzine and there is sure to be something taking place during your holiday.
-These include music concerts featuring leading artists, torch-lit ski descents down le Pleney, concerts outside the church, demonstrations, fêtes, fireworks displays, children’s activities, skiing galas, national league ice hockey matches, and significant other major sporting events such as the Tour de France and World, European, and National mountain biking, parapenting, and rally championships.
+In both summer and winter there are often interesting and exciting events taking place in Morzine – there is likely to be something taking place during your holiday.
+These include music concerts, torch-lit ski descents down le Pleney, concerts outside the church, demonstrations, fêtes, fireworks displays, children’s activities, skiing galas, national league ice hockey matches, and sometimes significant other major sporting events such as the Tour de France and mountain biking, parapenting, and rally championships, amongst others.
 Credit is due to the Morzine Tourist Office for their creativity and forward thinking in making these wonderful alpine events a reality and we hope you enjoy whatever is taking place during your holiday with Simply Morzine.
-Information on any Morzine events can be found in the weekly ‘Programme des Manifestations/weekly goings on’ leaflet, which will be on display within your Simply Morzine accommodation.
+Information on any Morzine events can be found in the Morzine ‘Programme des Manifestations / weekly goings on’ information, which will be on display via a QR code within your Simply Morzine accommodation.

 The Shops in Morzine

-Morzine has a very good selection of shops and boutiques, ranging from traditional handicrafts and local produce (meats, cheeses, chocolates, liquors, etc.) to designer fashion, sports, and mountain wear.
-So if you like shopping, you’ll like Morzine.
+Morzine has a very good selection of shops and boutiques, ranging from traditional handicrafts and local produce (meats, cheeses, chocolates, liquors, etc.) to designer fashion, sports, and mountainwear.
+So if you enjoy mooching around shops, you’ll like Morzine.
 Opening hours are approximately 09:30-12:00 and 14:00 – 19:00.
 Please note that most Morzine shops are shut over the French lunchtime period, and some shops in Morzine may not be open in the inter-season.

 Restaurants in Morzine

-Most budgets and tastes are catered for in Morzine; from pizza and pasta, to steaks, Savoyard specialities and gourmet French cuisine.
+Most budgets and tastes are catered for in Morzine; from pizza and pasta, to steaks, Savoyard specialities and French cuisine (from traditional to gourmet).
 Many Morzine restaurants offer an excellent daily ‘plat du jour’.
 If you would like any recommendations or a table booking during your Simply Morzine holiday, please do not hesitate to ask your Resort Representative.
 If you’re unsure about which Morzine restaurant would best suit your group, you can check out their menus online.

 Good mid-range restaurants in Morzine suitable for larger groups: